-From janitor to restaurant director: this former drug user overcame the hurdles of life to become successful and provide a bright future for his family in Barcelona.
+From janitor to restaurant director: a former drug user overcame the hurdles of life to provide a bright future for his family and become a successful Filipino in Barcelona.

 Among Filipinos back home, there is a notion that life abroad is equivalent to prosperity, comfort, and to a great extent, happiness.
 After all, the steady flow of remittances makes life better, if not entirely prosperous, especially for the children growing up without one or both parents.